Pick from 100s of fab activity and accommodation options.

-The after dark scene is a huge part of life in Tallinn, a fact that literally always bodes well for hen parties.
-Aside from the disproportionately huge number of bars and clubs in the city, and the number of enthusiastic and eager locals, there's also a real mishmash of cultures and countries around the city day trippers from Helsinki, travellers from St Petersburg, and of course the throngs of stag and hen parties who know that Tallinn is the place to be.
-With so many people passing through and ready to party, it's no wonder the Tallinn hen nightlife is amongst the best in the world!
+The after-dark scene is a huge part of life in Tallinn, a fact that literally always bodes well for hen parties.
+Aside from the disproportionately huge number of bars and clubs in the city, and the number of enthusiastic and eager locals, there's also a real mishmash of cultures and countries around the city with day-trippers from Helsinki, travellers from St Petersburg, and of course the throngs of stag and hen parties who know that Tallinn is the place to be.
+With so many people passing through and ready to party, it's no wonder the Tallinn hen nightlife is amongst the best in the world.

-For the quickest way of finding the best of the Tallinn bars, ask GoHen for a guided bar crawl.
+For the quickest way of finding the best of the Tallinn bars, ask GoHen for a Guided Bar Crawl.
 Our English-speaking guide will take you all around the city, finding the friendliest and liveliest bars the city has to offer.
-Once you've drunk your fill, move things on to the dance floor with guest list entry in to all the hottest nightclubs in Tallinn.
+Once you've drunk your fill, move things onto the dance floor with Guest List Club Entry to the hottest nightclubs in Tallinn.
 No queues, no bouncers, no entry fees, and absolutely no hassle.

 Estonian food is largely a composite of neighbouring countries that have taken them over at some point, borrowing largely from Scandinavian, German and Russian menus.
 Expect a lot of meat, potatoes, bread and fish, is what we're saying (with the occasional jellied meat or marinated eel addition).
 Restaurants, especially around Old Town, tend to have English-language menus, and English speaking staff.
-If you're not keen on to tucking in to any of the local dishes, American, Italian and Sushi are the predominant exotic cuisines, Italian in particular being very popular.
-Vegetarian hens will have their best chances at places like this too, since very little Estonian cooking is completely meat-free.
+You can go native and enjoy the local dishes or you'll find, American, Italian, Sushi and Italian or ask our team about lining up a hen restaurant for you.
 If you're not entirely sure what to go for, why not try a Medieval Banquet?
 Three courses, a show, and a few drinks thrown in too?
-It's the perfect start to a Tallinn hen night!
+It's the perfect start to a Tallinn hen night.

 GoHen has been planning hen parties for over a decade now; we've got a lot of experience finding top nightlife in every city, and we're pretty sure we've got our finger firmly on the pulse in Tallinn.
-We're not just boasting 96% of our hen parties agree, and say they'd book with us again.
-With 12 years experience in Tallinn, we know we've got the local knowledge, the entertainment on the ground, and the savings and deals to make your Tallinn hen night be the success the bride deserves… all you have to do is let us prove it.
+And our hens' agree, that's why so many of them say they'd book with GoHen again.
+We'll provide the local knowledge, entertainment/activities, savings and deals to make your Tallinn hen party a weekend the bride will never forget.
+So why not put us to the test?